 - Placenta Accreta takes place when the placenta has become deeply embedded in the womb, possibly due to a previous cesarean section scar.

 - A Trapped Placenta results when the placenta detaches from the uterus but is not delivered.
 Instead, it becomes trapped behind a closed cervix or a cervix that has partially closed.

 A midwife can help prevent a retained placenta on rare occasions by gently pulling on the umbilical cord.
 However, the cord may break if the placenta hasn’t completely separated from the uterine walls or if the cord is thin.
 If this happens, delivery of the placenta can take place by using a contraction to push it out.

 What Are the Signs and Symptoms of a Retained Placenta?

-When the placenta fails to be completely removed from the womb an hour after the baby’s delivery, this is the most obvious sign of a retained placenta.
+The most obvious sign of a retained placenta is when the placenta fails to be completely removed from the womb an hour after the baby’s delivery.
+Other symptoms may include:

 - a foul-smelling discharge from the vaginal area